Theory of Capillary Tension and Interfacial Dynamics of Motility-Induced Phases: Numerical Details

 where $\xi$ is a coarse-graining length.
 The value of this field was calculated every $4.45~d_{\rm{hs}}/U_0$ with $\xi/d_{\rm{hs}} = 1.78$ on a cubic grid of points with spacing $0.89~d_{\rm{hs}}$.
 The $(d-1)$ dimensional surface at which the density field was equal $\rho^{\rm surf}$ was then determined through linear interpolation.

-The statistical uncertainty of the height fluctuation spectra (as well as the exponent $\omega$) was determined by calculating dividing the trajectory into five equally spaced periods in space, calculating the average fluctuation spectrum of each period independently, and taking the standard deviation between the periods.
+The statistical uncertainty of the height fluctuation spectra (as well as the exponent $\omega$, stiffness $K_s$, and later power spectra fits) was determined by calculating dividing the trajectory into five equally spaced periods in space, calculating the average fluctuation spectrum of each period independently, and taking the standard deviation between the periods.

 The spread on the data corresponding to $\ell_o/d_{\rm{hs}} = 40.09$ was significantly higher than the other data points.
 This is because the relaxation time of capillary excitations at this run length was up to an order of magnitude higher than the other activities simulated for any given wave vector, as shown by Eq.~\eqref{seq:relaxtime} and plotted in Fig.~\ref{fig:relaxation}.
 We also attempt to collapse the height fluctuation spectra by multiplying each curve by $\ell_o$.
 This collapse was first observed by Patch \emph{et al.}~\cite{Patch2018} for 2d ABPs and a theoretical justification for this collapse is discussed in the main text.
 This curve collapse should, in principle, apply to 3d ABPs at sufficiently low $k$ but it is unclear whether our sampling reached low enough values of $k$ for Eq.~\eqref{seq:capfluctslowk} to hold.
 In addition, the statistical uncertainty found in Fig.~\ref{fig:flucterror} may be concealing any potential curve collapse.